 Directors'' Responsibility Statement

 Pursuant to the provisions contained in Section 134 of the Act, the

 a) that in the preparation of the annual accounts, the applicable

-accounting standards have been followed and no material departures have
+accounting standards have been followed along with proper explanation

 b) that such accounting policies have been selected and applied